nombrekeff/cardboard-js/README.md

 ![](./header-img.png)

 Welcome to Cardboard.
-A very simple, yet powerful reactive framework, to create web applications without the need to write any **HTML**.
+A very simple, yet powerful reactive framework, to create web applications.
+All of this with, **no HTML**, **no build** (_unless you use TS or decide to build_), **no compile**, **no JSX**.
-You don't need to build, use JSX, or compile.
-It works out of the box, and it's plain JS.
+It works out of the box, it's extremely lightweight and very performant.

+It's similar in philosophy to [VanJS](https://vanjs.org/), if that rings a bell, but with another flavour and with a few differences.
+If you need a more stable framework similar to this, go check them out.
+But remember to come back in a while when Cardboard is more stable :P

 > **!NOTE!**: Cardboard is in early development, so use it with caution.
 You can check the project for a vision of what's coming for v1.0.0 - help is much appreciated!